SharePoint/sp-dev-docs/docs/spfx/viva/get-started/build-people-search-adaptive-card-extension.md

 ```

 ### Implement People Search Service

-We will use Service Locator pattern to inject the data service into the ACE.
+We use Service Locator pattern to inject the data service into the ACE.
 The pattern is represented by the [ServiceScope](https://learn.microsoft.com/en-us/javascript/api/sp-core-library/servicescope?view=sp-typescript-latest) class in SPFx.

 Navigate to **./src/adaptiveCardExtensions/peopleSearch** and create a new folder called **peopleSearchService** with two files in there: **IPeopleSearchService.ts** and **PeopleSearchService.ts**.

-The **IPeopleSearchService.ts** file will contain the "contract" for the service:
+The **IPeopleSearchService.ts** file contains the "contract" for the service.

 ```ts
 import { IPerson } from '../model/IPerson';